X5DNA.com

 Severe solar storms can cause current overloads on the power grid that are very similar to the slower E3 component of a nuclear electromagnetic pulse.
 There is good reason to believe that the past century of strong human reliance on the electrical systems has also, fortunately for us, been an unusually quiet period for solar activity.
 We may not always be so lucky.
 In 1859, a solar flare produced a geomagnetic storm that was many times greater than anything that has occurred since the electrical grid has been in place.
 We know something about the electrical disruption that the 1859 Carrington event caused because of the destruction that it caused on telegraph systems in Europe and North America.
 Many people who have studied the 1859 event believe that if such a geomagnetic storm were to occur today, it would shut down the entire electrical grid of the United States.
 It is likely that such a geomagnetic storm would destroy most of the largest transformers in the electrical grid.
 Protection against nuclear EMP is also protection against many kinds of unpredictable natural phenomena that could be catastrophic.

 Although it is possible that a nuclear EMP attack will never occur, a solar superstorm that will completely shut down the electrical grid (for a very long period of time) almost certainly will eventually occur unless adequate protections are put in place.
 For a comprehensive recent report on the effects of geomagnetic storms and the EMP E3 component, see Severe Space Weather Events -- Understanding Societal and Economic Impacts by the National Research Council of the United States National Academies.
 A solar storm of the size of the 1859 event, or even a smaller geomagnetic storm that occurred on May 14-15 in 1921, could simultaneously knock out the power grids of the United States, Canada, northern Europe and Australia, with recovery times of 4 to 10 years (since the solar storm would burn up large transformers worldwide, for which very few spares exist.)
-The United States has no capacity for building replacements for these large transformers.

 It is important to understand that severe solar storms produce only the E3 component that burns out power grid transformers and induce DC-like currents in very long electrical conductors.
 Solar storms do not produce the fast E1 component that can be so damaging to electronics.
 Some astronomical phenomena can produce a gamma ray burst that could produce an extremely large E1 pulse, but those are extremely rare and only hit the Earth on time scales of every several million to hundreds of millions of years.
+Solar storms can damage satellites, and therefore satellite communications, but the only direct harm to electronics equipment on the ground comes from the loss of electrical power.

 A page has been developed about the things that individuals can do to help protect themselves against the EMP threat -- and there is much that individuals can do.

 A part of the U.S. military system is protected against EMP.
-Nearly all of the commercial sector is not protected.
+Nearly all of the commercial sector in the United Statesis not protected.
 Most data backups of commercial systems are protected from just about every other threat, but not protected against EMP; and most backups are located within the area likely to be affected by the EMP attack.
 Computer systems and the information they contain are especially vulnerable.
 As Max says in the narration in the first episode of Dark Angel, " . . . the electromagnetic pulse turned all the one and zeros into plain old zeros . . ."
 An EMP attack would literally send thousands of small and mid-sized businesses in the United States into bankruptcy in less than a millisecond.
 Although computer hard drives would not be erased, the electronics in hard drives that are not specifically protected against EMP would be destroyed.
 Also, some of the data would be corrupted on any computer hard drives that were spinning at the time of the EMP attack.

 Nearly all broadcast stations, especially television stations, would go off the air.
 Due to the high level of computerized automation, the equipment in most radio and television studios would be so completely destroyed that most commercial stations would be damaged beyond repair.
 Radio broadcast studios are actually more vulnerable to permanent damage than many portable radio receivers.